Our Vision: To help Veterans and their families find more peace in their life.

 a.
 Locate, evaluate, approve and monitor resource providers

 b.
-Refer Veterans and family members to the vetted resources
+Make Veterans and family members aware of the vetted resources

 d.
 Many services are free and others are discounted